dbdbilgisayar/FreeBSD-ports/www/skyron-pkg-squidanalyzer/README.md

 # Install instructions

-If you enabled the Unofficial repo, you can add this package under System -> Package Manager
+If you enabled the repo, you can add this package under System -> Package Manager

 Once it finishes, all must be in place.
-If you do not see the menu after it finishes, try to install any pfSense package from GUI, like cron for example.
+If you do not see the menu after it finishes,

+try to install any skyron package from GUI, like cron for example.